 Finding Short Sale Listings in MLS

-A short sale can also occur if there is simply not enough money to pay all the costs of the sale and the mortgage.
-It is possible to sell a home for more than the mortgage and yet the sale will be short because there is not enough money from the proceeds to pay all of the costs the seller must bear to sell.
+A short sale can also occur if there's simply not enough money to pay all the costs of the sale as well as the mortgage.
+It's possible to sell a home for more than the mortgage, yet the sale will still be short because there isn't enough money from the proceeds to pay all the costs the seller must bear to sell.

-Generally, short sales are not bargains for a buyer.
-It doesn't always mean the buyer is purchasing the property under market, and it can take a long time to close, if it closes at all, among a host of other reasons.
-Not all lenders will approve every short sale, and many short sale prices that are advertised are not a real price.
-They are educated guesses about what it takes to sell the home.
+Short sales aren't always bargains for a buyer.
+Such a sale doesn't always mean that the buyer is purchasing the property under market, and it can take a long time to close...if it closes at all.
+Not all lenders will approve every short sale, and a short sale price that's advertised might not be the real price it will cost to acquire the property.
+It's an educated guess about what it will probably take to sell the home.

 Finding Short Sale Listings